-The purpose of the Code of Conduct (the Code) is to articulate and make clear the standards of behaviour that Mirvac expects of everyone who represents Mirvac including all Mirvac employees, Directors, contractors, labour hire employees, suppliers and apprentices.
-The Board approves the Code.
+The purpose of the Code of Conduct (the Code) is to articulate and make clear the standards of behaviour that Mirvac expects of everyone who represents Mirvac including, all Mirvac employees, Directors, contractors, labour hire employees, suppliers and apprentices.
+The Board approves the Code, which was last reviewed in 2020.